MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 		jupyter notebook

 A web browser should open.
 From the top right, create a new `Python 2` notebook called *Lab1*.
-Set up your notbook with the following:
+Set up your notebook with the following:

 ```python
 %matplotlib inline